BadrChoubai/python3-tutorial/0-hello_world/README.md

 # bool() -> False or True (0 or 1)
 ```

-#### Type Systems in programming languages
+#### Aside: Type Systems in Programming Languages

 Programming languages can have either static types or dynamic types.
 Python is a dynamically typed language meaning that the type of a variable is allowed to change over time; `age = '22'` could later on become `age = 22`, it could also be changed to `age = False`.
-Weird Right?

 ### Variables